 In adhering to the principle of equal opportunity, the University recruits, hires, trains, promotes, and compensates employees in all job classifications solely on the basis of qualifications and productivity.
 No employee or prospective employee will be discriminated against because of race, color, religion, national origin, sex, age, handicap, or veteran status.

 This policy is applied equally to all employees of the University and to all functions of the University, including the selection of contracts and suppliers of goods and services.

-Mrs. Demetra W. Pearson, Technical Services Librarian, serves as the Affirmative Action Officer.
-In addition, she serves as Francis Marion University's Title IX Coordinator.
-Her office is located in the Rogers Library--telephone extension number 1308.
+Ms. Demetra Pearson, Technical Services Librarian, serves as the Affirmative Action Officer.
+Her office is located in the Rogers Library–telephone extension number 1308.

-Dr. Charlene Wages, Vice President for Administration, serves as the Americans with Disabilities Act Coordinator.
-Her office is located in the J. Howard Stokes Administration Building--telephone extension number 1140.
+Dr. Charlene Wages, Vice President for Administration, should be contacted with any inquiries regarding discrimination, harassment, or retaliatory behavior concerning prior claims.
+Her office is located in the J. Howard Stokes Administration Building, Room 105–telephone extension number 1114.

 Francis Marion University follows all federal and state laws banning discrimination in public institutions of higher learning.
 Francis Marion adheres to all Title IX policies, and does not discriminate on the basis of race, color, sex, religion, ethnicity, national origin, age, sexual orientation, gender identity, veteran status or any other protected category under applicable local, state, or federal law.
 General questions regarding Title IX can be directed to the Office of Civil Rights (www.ed.gov/ocr).
 Specific questions may be referred to the University’s Title IX Coordinator (firstname.lastname@example.org).
 (Adopted June 23, 2015)